guden/Four-Opens/doc/source/opencommunity.rst

 decision apathy.
 There needs to be a place where the buck stops, with a clear strategy in place to how to solve problems before they arise.

-It is tempting, especially amongst tech people, to start with no rule, to to make them up as you go along.
-This is anarchy as a form of governance, and a community formed under the absence of rule will naturally resist later organization, as something they did not sign up for and resent.
+It is tempting, especially amongst tech people, to start with no rules and to make them up as you go along.
+This is anarchy as a form of governance, and a community formed under the absence of rules will naturally resist later organization, as something they did not sign up for and resent.

 It is also tempting to crown the project's initial creator as the "benevolent